LEARNAcademy/syllabus/rails/validations.md

 rspec ./spec/models/contact_spec.rb:4 # Contact is not valid without a name
 ```

-Now we can add a validation to check for the presence of the name attribute by adding code to the model class for Contact.
+Now, we can add a validation to check for the presence of the name attribute by adding code to the model class for Contact.
 And our test will pass.

-*app/models/contact.rb*
+**app/models/contact.rb**
 ```ruby
 class Contact < ApplicationRecord validates :name, presence: true